 8. Melanie Perkins, co-founder and CEO, Canva

-As someone who uses frequently relies on visuals in my content creation, I’m no stranger to Canva for its ease of use and reasonably priced services.
-And I’m thankful for Melanie Perkins, who co-founded this company and serves as its leader.
+Melanie Perkins co-founded Canva and serves as its leader.
 Also impressive?
-That she spearheaded one of Australia’s largest early-stage investment rounds to support and grow this online design and publishing tool.
+She spearheaded one of Australia’s largest early-stage investment rounds to support and grow this online design and publishing tool.

 9. Mina Seetharaman, GVP Strategy & Operations, Global Product Management at Gartner